Rath2601/core_java/README.md

 | **Traversal**                          | ArrayList uses the `Iterator` interface to traverse the elements. | Vector can use the `Iterator` interface or `Enumeration` interface to traverse the elements. |

+### **LIST NOTES** :

+1.**List Interface**: A general-purpose ordered collection.
+It doesn't enforce FIFO or LIFO; it's up to the specific implementation or usage.
+2.**Stack Class**: Implements LIFO behavior and extends Vector, which implements List.
+3.**LinkedList Class**: Implements both List and Deque, allowing for both FIFO and LIFO behaviors depending on the methods used.